openscope/openscope/documentation/airport-format.md

 "AAYRR": ["N46d38.81m0", "W123d43.34m0"]
 ```

 Each fix can have an optional third parameter which defines how the name is pronounced by the speech engine.
 This parameter can either be a real place name (appearing on the charts) or a logical pronunciation of an abitrary letter combination.
-Capitalization doesn't really matter, but it can be nice to capitalize the first letter in place names for clarity.
-Capitalization _can affect_ the way the word is pronounced in-sim.
+Capitalization of this parameter _does not affect_ the way the fix is pronunced in-sim.

 ```json
 "EUG"  : ["N44d07.25m0", "W123d13.37m0", "Eugene"],